Aaks-hatH/Plan-IT/README.md

 PlanIt is available at **[planitapp.onrender.com](https://planitapp.onrender.com)**.

-Create an organiser account, build your event, and you're ready.
-Share invite links with guests, add staff with a PIN, and go.
+Create an organiser account, configure your event, and you are operational.
+Distribute invite links to guests, provision staff with a PIN, and go.

 ---

 ## What you can do

 ### Organisers

-- Build a full guest list — add individually or import via CSV
+- Build and manage a complete guest list — individually or via bulk CSV import
-- Assign seating with a drag-and-drop visual floor map
+- Assign seating through a drag-and-drop visual floor map
-- Set per-event security levels, entry rules, and anti-fraud controls
+- Configure per-event security levels, entry rules, and anti-fraud controls
-- Track check-ins live with real-time statistics and activity logs
+- Monitor check-ins in real time with live statistics and full activity logs
-- Run countdown timers, announcements, and event utilities
+- Broadcast countdown timers, announcements, and event utilities to all connected devices
-- Export attendance reports and event data at any time
+- Export attendance reports and full event data at any time

 ### Check-in staff

-- PIN-based login — no organiser credentials needed
+- PIN-based authentication — no organiser credentials required
-- Scan guest QR codes directly from any device camera
+- Scan guest QR codes from any device camera
-- Review guest boarding passes before granting entry
+- Review guest boarding passes prior to granting entry
-- Offline mode — keeps working if signal drops, syncs automatically when back online
+- Offline mode — fully operational when connectivity drops, syncs automatically on reconnect
-- Built-in walkie-talkie (push-to-talk) for staff coordination during the event
+- Integrated push-to-talk over WebRTC for real-time staff coordination throughout the event

 ### Guests

 - Personal invite link with a unique QR code — no account required
-- Mobile wallet-style card view
+- Mobile wallet-style pass view
 - Print-ready name badge
-- Direct QR image link for embedding in other systems
+- Direct QR image link for embedding in external systems

 ### Table service (restaurant & hospitality)

-- Live wait board with queue positions
+- Live wait board with real-time queue positions
-- QR-based table reservations and walk-in management
+- QR-based table reservations and walk-in management from a unified interface
-- Floor map with real-time table occupancy
+- Live floor map with real-time table occupancy across the entire venue
 - Server assignment and waitlist controls
+- Time-slot reservation system with configurable booking windows and per-slot capacity limits
+- Full menu builder — categories, items, modifiers, and special request fields
+- Server-side order management — place, modify, and track orders from any device
+- Kitchen Display System (KDS) — orders appear as tickets on the kitchen display the moment they are placed, with age-based visual prioritisation and full offline support

 ---

 ## Enterprise & white-label

-Organisations that need a branded experience can apply for a white-label arrangement.
-This gives you a custom domain, your own branding, and a dedicated client portal.
+Organisations requiring a branded experience may apply for a white-label arrangement, which includes a custom domain, dedicated client portal, and full platform rebranding.

 Contact **[planit.userhelp@gmail.com](mailto:planit.userhelp@gmail.com)** with your organisation name and intended use to enquire.